 The entrance, in the stair wing, leads to a wide turnpike stair and to two cellars in the vaulted basement.
 The first floor and upper floors contained private chambers.

-with a private stair to the hall above, and other cellars in the vaulted basement.
+private stair to the hall above, and other cellars in the vaulted basement.
 The hall, on the first floor, was a magnificent chamber.
-A turnpike stair climbs to the upper floors beside the
+A turnpike stair climbs to the upper floors beside the round

 Another range of buildings is completely ruinous.